 Choose What You Want to Teach

-Complete Your Education Requirements for Teaching in Maryland
+Earn a Bachelor's in Education to Meet the Requirements for a Teaching Certificate in Maryland

-Maryland requires all teachers to hold a Bachelor's Degree and complete a Maryland approved teacher preparation program.
+Maryland requires all teachers to hold a bachelor's in education and complete a Maryland approved teacher preparation program.

 Complete a Teacher Preparation Program

 There are a few routes that lead to teaching certification in Maryland.
 What route you take will be based on your education and experience.
 Regardless of what route you take, it is mandatory to complete an approved Maryland teacher's certification program in an accredited institution.
 When trying to choose a potential teacher program, it's recommended to confirm that the program is accredited.

 Teacher preparation programs generally have two parts: college coursework and fieldwork.
 During the program, your coursework will likely focus on pedagogy, content-based teaching methods, differentiated instruction, assessment, and the integration of technology.
 The fieldwork element includes classroom observations, student teaching, or interning.
 As a student teacher or intern, you will work with a master teacher to develop and implement lessons based on the needs of your student population.
 In addition, student teachers and interns are usually responsible for grading, disciplining, and communicating with parents.

 Alternative Teacher Certification in Maryland

 Maryland has a few alternative certification programs for individuals who decide to become teachers after graduating from college or individuals who decide to change careers.
 These programs are tailored to meet the staffing needs of school districts, while providing the convenience necessary to attract experienced and diverse individuals to the classroom.
 Although several school districts offer alternative preparation, only some partner with two-year or four-year institutions of higher education.